Centre County, Pennsylvania

-Centre County is a county in the Commonwealth of Pennsylvania.
+Centre County is a county in the Commonwealth of Pennsylvania, United States.
 As of the 2020 census, the population was 158,172.
 Its county seat is Bellefonte.
-Centre County comprises the State College, PA Metropolitan Statistical Area.
+Centre County is composed of the State College, PA Metropolitan Statistical Area.
+The county is part of the Central region of the commonwealth.

 History

-The lands of the future Centre County were first recorded by James Potter in 1764.
-Potter, having reached the top of Nittany Mountain, and "....seeing the prairies and noble forest beneath him, cried out to his attendant, 'By heavens, Thompson, I have discovered an empire!'"
-After the American Revolutionary War, Centre County was created on February 13, 1800, from parts of Huntingdon, Lycoming, Mifflin, and Northumberland counties; it was named for its central location in the state.
+The land of the future Centre County was first recorded by James Potter in 1764.
+Potter reached the top of Nittany Mountain and "seeing the prairies and noble forest beneath him, cried out to his attendant, 'By heavens, Thompson, I have discovered an empire!'"
+Centre County was created on February 13, 1800 by Act 2092 of the Pennsylvania Legislature from parts of Huntingdon, Lycoming, Mifflin, and Northumberland counties.
+The act said that its inhabitants "labour under great hardships, by reason of their great distance from the present seats of justice, and the public offices" of their current counties.
+Its population was 4,112.
+Centre was among ten new counties carved from the existing twenty-six in early 1800.
+The county was named after the Centre Furnace.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1113 sqmi, of which 1110 sqmi is land and 3.0 sqmi (0.3%) is water.
-It is the fifth-largest county in Pennsylvania by area and uses area code 814.
+Centre County is one of the 423 counties served by the Appalachian Regional Commission.
+It is the fifth-largest county in Pennsylvania by area and its area code is 814.